gfoidl/CairoSharp/demos/ReadMe.md

 Shows how to display an animation, drawed via _cairo_ in GTK 4.
 For each iteration an image can be stored to the output folder, and in the [ReadMe](./Gtk/Gtk4Animation/ReadMe.md) over there is a command on how to create a `mp4`-video out of the created image files.

+There are some variants of this demo:
+* [Gtk4AnimationWithBuilder](./GTK/Gtk4AnimationWithBuilder/ReadMe.md) shows how to use GTK 4's UI builder
+* [Gtk4AnimationOptimized](./GTK/Gtk4AnimationOptimized/ReadMe.md) uses optimizations for more efficient rendering

 A Windows version is in [WinFormsAnimation](#winformsanimation).

+#### Gtk4FunctionPlotDemo

+Plotting of pixel data (peaks function) and displaying current $z = f(x, y)$ values on mouse move.

+Also shows multi-line text layout for charts.

+See [ReadMe of project](./GTK/Gtk4FunctionPlotDemo/ReadMe.md) for more infos.

 ### Windows demos